-- 3.4 With the introduction of the Borough Council's new Committee Management Information System on its website, the Register of Members' Interests has been improved in line with the Government's transparency agenda so that all Councillors' information is in one place on the website. - 3.5 Training on the Code on Conduct was offered by the Monitoring Officer for new Councillors following the Borough elections and refresher training is always available as required. - 3.6 The first prosecution in the country has now been brought under the Act in relation to a councillor in Dorset who had failed to declare a disclosable pecuniary interest at a meeting.
-The councillor was given a six month conditional discharge and ordered to pay costs.
+- 3.4 The Borough Council's Committee Management Information System enables the Register of Members' Interests to be published in line with the Government's transparency agenda so that all Councillors' information is in one place on the website. - 3.5 Training on the Code on Conduct was offered by the Monitoring Officer for new Councillors following the Borough elections and refresher training for both Borough and Parish Council's is available as required.